Umid gas field: History

-Ownership
+Ownership and operatorship

-The gas field currently JV between SOCAR (80%) and Nobel Oil (20%) companies.
-The JV's founding capital was just 1,000 AZN.
+The field was initially developed by SOCAR Umid LLC, a joint venture established between SOCAR (80%) and Nobel Oil (20%).
+The joint venture's founding capital was 1,000 AZN.

-It has been reported that Statoil was negotiating in 2013 to take a major role in developing a cluster of Umid, Babek, Zafar and Mashal fields.
+In 2013, it was reported that Statoil was negotiating to take a major role in developing a cluster comprising the Umid, Babek, Zafar, and Mashal fields.

+Following the ratification of a new Risk Service Agreement (RSA) by the National Assembly in 2017, the direct operatorship of the block was officially transferred to the UBOC, while maintaining the 80% SOCAR and 20% Nobel Energy partnership structure.

+Since commencing industrial production in 2012, output from the asset has scaled considerably; between 2012 and 2021, gas production expanded nearly 15-fold and condensate production grew 14-fold.
+Cumulatively, under the first phase of development, the field yielded 12.3 billion cubic metres of natural gas and 1.8 million tonnes of condensate up to September 2025.

+As of 2026, UBOC continues to actively manage all upstream drilling and development programs on the block under the leadership of CEO Elkhan Bashirov, who was appointed to head the operating company in July 2025.
+In April 2026, UBOC signed a contract extension with Caspian Oilfield Services (COS) to prolong appraisal drilling operations through the end of 2027.
+These operations involve deploying the "Neptune" jack-up rig to execute deep-offshore appraisal wells on the field's southern flank, targeting depths of 7,067 metres, which represents the deepest well program in the history of the asset.

 Reserves

-SOCAR leadership estimates that with further drilling, the overall reserves at Umid are likely to reach 300 bcm while those of Babek field lying under Umid will reach 600 bcm.
+SOCAR leadership estimates that with further drilling, the overall reserves at Umid are likely to reach 300 bcm while those of the Babek field lying under Umid will reach 600 bcm.
 Drilling at Babek will also be done by SOCAR.
 The Azerbaijan's total gas reserves are estimated at 3 to 5 trillion cubic meters (tcm).
 The discovery will boost Azerbaijan's potential as gas exporter to Western countries through the European evacuation route, i.e. Trans-Adriatic pipeline or Nabucco West pipeline.